Minimalism: Just Enough Is Not Good Enough For Everyone

 We must learn to recognize the point where we reach just enough and be conscious about crossing it.
 In most cases, we fail to recognize that line in the sand because we may have spent a large portion of our lives avoiding not having enough and fighting the fear of scarcity.

 We spend our younger years living in the zone of not enough.
-Working hard and on the grind to make our mark on the world and a living.
+Working hard and on the grind to make our mark on the world and living.
 In many cases, we unknowingly sail past just enough, with our heads down on our way to unsustainable excess.

 Yeah, as a society we kinda lost our way.
 The curse of unbridled capitalism has permeated our souls.
 We live in homes busting at the seams filled with unnecessary stuff.
 So much so we rent storage units to house all of the stuff we really, really, really don’t need.
 Then use the bedroom closet basement, garage and attic to house the stuff we only may not need.